October 11, 2024

 The contrast is striking.

-Without some guidance, ChatGPT can be naive, unimaginative and closed-minded about 9/11.
-It can become quite defensive if you hit it head-on with hard questions that depart from mainstream territory.
 When we use a scenario, however, ChatGPT’s defenses turn to dust, leaving behind an open playground for exploration.
 With this strategy we witnessed artificial intelligence mutate from shallow and restrictive, to enlightening, entertaining and often mind-blowing.

 At times it felt like we were quizzing the actual perpetrators of 9/11.